 - Stay in your vehicle if you’re caught in floodwaters.
 If you are caught in floodwaters, stay in the vehicle as long as possible.
 The vehicle itself will at least provide protection from debris in the water.
 If necessary, move to the roof of the vehicle until help arrives.

-For those looking for a good weather radio, the Midland WR300 is one of the best weather radios that receives Standard SAME and non-weather alerts using a large, easy-to-read display.
+For those looking for a good weather radio, the Midland WR300 is one of the best weather radios that receive Standard SAME and non-weather alerts using a large, easy-to-read display.
 A personal weather station will also allow you to track rainfall amounts from the comfort and safety of your home.

-When a flash flood watch is issued, you should take steps to prepare for a flash flood to minimize potential risks, and immediate action if a warning is issued.
-We hope we’ve provided you with a bit more information on flash floods, and would be happy to answer any questions that you might have regarding these dangerous weather events.
+When a flash flood watch is issued, you should take steps to prepare for a flash flood to minimize potential risks and immediate action if a warning is issued.
+We hope we’ve provided you with a bit more information on flash floods, and we would be happy to answer any questions that you might have regarding these dangerous weather events.